na-na-hi/renget/archive/BulkGuide.md

 His defeat by Asana in Part 1 unveiled a few more character traits of his – his self-judgmental nature, his ability to retain grudges, and his loyalty towards the few Pokemon he trusts.
 Motivated by his humiliation, he trained himself up and became just as much of a force to be feared as Cacturne, all within the span of three months.

 When Team Yin-Yang confronted Team Verdant, he fought Asana.
 The conflict shown him as a tactical, adaptive battler, shifting his strategies as the battle went on.
 When Sonora convinced Cacturne to stand down, he warned him not to believe her, as he thought her and her companions were tricking him – in his mind, this was a conspiracy to claim the thirty grand on his head, that they'd then split three ways.
-This opinion of his is only further reinforced by his background as a conman, which made him jaded and prone to second-guessing the intentions of others.
+This opinion of his is only further reinforced by his background as a scammer, which made him jaded and prone to second-guessing the intentions of others.
 The whole reason why he bonded with Cacturne in the first place was because he was filterless and had no need to lie.
 If he said something, Lombre knew he meant it.

 Cacturne didn't listen, and furthermore, he gave orders to Lombre not to shoot Sonora.
 He hesitantly complied, although he warned Makuhita and Asana that he wouldn't forget what they did – he stated he'd murder them both the next time they seen him, angered by what he saw as them psychologically manipulating someone that was so close to him, he saw them as a brother.